 Jewelry is going through a major shift right now.
 For years it was all about the statement necklace, and now delicate necklaces and statement earrings are all the rage.
 I’m enjoying the shift and it keeps my timeless and classic clothes looking current and up-to-date.
 Gold has been the metal of choice for several years, and that tells me a change is coming sooner than later.

 If I want to wear more classic jewelry and shoes, I will pair them with a top or pants that are a little trendier.
 By mixing and matching my classic pieces with current pieces, I keep everything looking fresh and updated without losing the classic look and feel I love so much.

 it's ok to just pick one

 You don’t have to wear trendy shoes, trendy jewelry and a trendy bag all in the same outfit, or ever.
 I can honestly say I would never, have never wanted or carried a hobo bag because…I just…can’t.
 I only carry structured bags.
-I know women who would wear a noose before they wore a statement necklace.
+I know women who would do almost anything else before they wore a statement necklace.
 If you have problem feet, trendy shoes aren’t a possibility for you.
 Look at the categories and decide what does work for you.
-One trendier item per outfit can be enough.
+One trendier or updated item per outfit can be enough.

 mix and match trendy and classic to keep a classic wardrobe update